 There are two airports in Galapagos that receive planes from the mainland.
 The main airport is located just to the north of Santa Cruz on Ilsa Baltra, where a public bus and ferry carry you to Puerto Ayora, the main town on Santa Cruz.
 The journey takes approximately 1 hour and involves a bus, then a ferry and then another bus or taxi.

-The other is located on Isla San Cristobal, where it is a short walk or taxi ride into town.
+The other airport is located on Isla San Cristobal, where it is a short walk or taxi ride into town.
 A lot of the cruises depart from San Cristobal, so when booking your ticket, make sure you are going to arrive at the right island!

 Sea

-It is possible to get a ferry to Floreana without doing a day tour but it will have to be arranged with a local boat the day before you wish to go.
+It is possible to get a ferry to Floreana without doing a day tour, but it will have to be arranged with a local boat the day before you wish to go.

 Air